dizco/AzureDevOps.InnerSource/README.md

 ## Breaking changes
 At this time, there is no guarantee on the stability of this template.
 Breaking changes may occur at any time.

+## Known issues
+- The code coverage is 0% right now
+- There is a lot of boilerplate code for MVC that could be removed

 ## Contibuting
 - Star this GitHub repo :star: (ironic, isn't it :wink:)
 - Create pull requests, submit bugs, suggest new features or documentation updates :wrench:.
 See [contributing doc](CONTRIBUTING.md).